tatsuto-yamauchi/VR-Experiment-with-GCP-Project/README.md

 - Stronger server with better performance and safer security.
 - Better VR user experience.
 - Apply GUI to modify different experiment parameters, different obstacle sizes, and different kinds of 3D human models (weight, height, country, etc.) to fit with participants profile.
+- Collect data from some people to observe human behavior of avoidance strategy.